slint-ui/slint/docs/builtin_elements.md

 * **`radius-x`** (*float): The x-radius of the ellipse.
 * **`radius-y`** (*float): The y-radius of the ellipse.
-* **`x-rotation`** (*float): The x-axis of the ellipse will be rotated by the value of this properties, specified in as angle in degress from 0 to 360.
+* **`x-rotation`** (*float): The x-axis of the ellipse will be rotated by the value of this properties, specified in as angle in degrees from 0 to 360.
 * **`large-arc`** (*bool): Out of the two arcs of a closed ellipse, this flag selects that the larger arc is to be rendered.
 If the property is false, the shorter arc is rendered instead.
 * **`sweep`** (*bool): If the property is true, the arc will be drawn as a clockwise turning arc;